ℹ️ This feature is available to all users.

 The app automatically recognizes your intent and switches to “Line” or “Arc.”

 So, you can actually switch from arc to line and vice versa because the app detects your intent; optionally, you can wiggle your Apple Pencil to switch between Line or Arc.

 If you’re using the mouse or trackpad, the Line/Arc tool is separated into two tools: Line and Arc.

 You can either double-tap the plane with your fingers, or change the view from .
 For more details, refer to this article.

-Note: Instead of tapping Sketch each time you want to draw, you can start drawing on the plane with your Apple Pencil; the Sketch menu will automatically appear, so you can later refine your drawing.
+Note: If you’re using the Apple Pencil, then instead of selecting Sketch each time you want to draw, you can start drawing on the plane; the Sketch menu will automatically appear, so you can later refine the drawing.

 When you select it, the point’s color changes to blue; then, you can drag it anywhere.
-To deselect the point, tap anywhere on the empty area.
+To deselect the point, tap or click anywhere on the empty area.

-- Tap on an empty surface or Close when you’re done.
+- Tap or click on an empty surface or Close when you’re done.

 If you create a closed sketch, you can create 3D models from them; a closed sketch’s filling should be selectable and light blue in 3D view.
 When a sketch is closed, they automatically become profiles for extruding, sweeping, lofting, and revolving.